When it’s better to buy than build

 Because the platform is flexible and user-friendly, demands on the IT team have abated; keeping it fresh is no longer on their long list of to-dos.
 Instead, T. Rowe Price’s brand team is actively augmenting and adjusting to increase site functionality and value.
 Among their top priorities has been creating clarity in the navigation, refining the placement of the different content areas to really narrow into brand assets.

-There’s no such thing as a finished brand center — and that’s a good thing.
-The brand team is now focusing on promoting BrandWorks and integrating it into the daily workflow of internal audiences — key factors to increasing usage of the platform and thereby sustaining the brand.
-In addition to showcasing BrandWorks on the corporate intranet, the team wants to utilize the platform’s email capabilities, to keep users informed of new site developments and content.
+There’s no such thing as a finished brand center—and that’s a good thing.
+The brand team is now focusing on promoting BrandWorks and integrating it into the daily workflow of internal audiences—key factors to increasing usage of the platform and thereby sustaining the brand.
+In addition to showcasing BrandWorks on the corporate intranet, the team wants to use the platform’s email capabilities, to keep users informed of new site developments and content.
 They also want to add analytical capacity to understand user journeys, so they can recognize where people are falling off and whether they’re getting to where they need to go.

 T. Rowe Price’s tack to brand governance is ever-evolving, and in BrandWorks the company has a platform that has no trouble keeping up.
 And this iterative approach has reaped returns: In 2017, Fortune named T. Rowe Price one of the most admired companies in the world.
 Talk about an accolade that will inspire confidence.